sutt0n/circle-insight-scripts/README.md

   - `VCS` is your version control system (e.g. `github`, `bitbucket`)
   - `ORG` is your VCS's org name (e.g. `github.com/<org-name>/repo`)
   - `REPO` is your VCS's repository name (e.g. `github.com/org-name/<repo>`)

+## Notes

+- `build-credits.py` obtains your branch-based insights.
+If it's a little slow, you might wanna adjust the `MAX_PAGES` in the script itself.
+- `deploy-credits.py` gets your default branch's workflow credits.